code-with-amitk/Code-examples/System-Design/Concepts/AWS/Monitoring/CloudWatch/README.md

 ## CloudWatch
-### Usage
+- You can monitor
-- This helps to monitor the charges on your AWS bill and sends **email alerts** when charges exceed a threshold you define.
+  - _1._ Charges on your AWS bill & sends email alerts when charges exceed a threshold you define.
+10 free alarms, 1,000 free e-mail notifications per month.
-- We get free(every month):
-  - 10 free alarms &
+  - _2._ Monitor EC2's CPU & n/w utilization.
-  - 1,000 free e-mail notifications